romsoulevif/projet_CMT/README.md

 ## Project Description

-Describe the purpose of the program.
+The purpose of this project is to simulate crowds with simple model and show how stress affect their dynamics.

 ### Input files

-Describe the input files used by the program.
+1- Big_matrice.c, Only_state.c : create the matrix used in graph_seuil_V2.m
+2- seuil_graph.m plot a curve that shows how many people need to be initially stressed in order to contaminate a whole crowd.
+3- seuil_anim.m little animation to understand how the stress propagation model used works.
+4- escape_time.m plot a curve that shows the influence of a crowd's stress level on its time to escape a room.
+5- escape_anim.m little animation to understand how the crowd's escape model works.
 (Located in "data/".)

 ### Output files